 Hats were another option for teens to wear to school or especially church.
 They were never worn with casual clothes.
 Teenagers’ hats followed the trends of women’s millinery to some extent.
 Teens preferred smaller hats with round crowns and ribbon and bows instead of jewels and feathers.

 A teen girl might wear lipstick and rouge if she wanted to appear more grown up.
 It was largely still a time when a good girl did not wear any makeup (or so their mothers told them).
 The bulk of teen beauty purchases were for acne treatments (of course!).
 Facial cleansers, lotions, manicure tools, and nail polish rounded out the rest of her purchases.
 Read more about 1940s makeup products and application.

-1940s Boys Teen fashion – What teen boys, young college age men wore.
+- 1940s Boys’ Teen fashion – What teen boys and young college age men wore.

 - Shop for 1940s style clothing for a teenage look – skirts, blouses and shoes.